 Mitch Daniels (00:16):

-Greetings and welcome to the latest edition of Liberty Fund’s Future of Liberty podcast.
-We are very delighted today to have with us Stephanie Slade, Senior Editor at Reason Magazine, someone a lot of us have been reading for a very long time despite her youth.
-Stephanie, thank you so much for making time for us.
+Greetings, and welcome to the latest edition of Liberty Fund's Future of Liberty podcast.
+We are very delighted today to have with us Stephanie Slade, senior editor at Reason Magazine, someone a lot of us have been reading for a very long time, despite her youth.
+Stephanie, thanks so much for making time for us.

 Stephanie Slade (00:37):